automorphism88/snapraid-btrfs/README.md

 To start using `snapraid-btrfs`, you need to set up [snapper](http://snapper.io/) configurations for each data drive that you want `snapraid-btrfs` to make snapshots of.
+At runtime, `snapraid-btrfs` will follow the following procedure to find snapper configs:

+1. Look at filenames in `/etc/snapper/configs` (or an alternate directory specified by setting the `SNAPPER_CONFIG_DIR` environment variable) to get the names of snapper configs.
+This directory should be readable by the user running `snapraid-btrfs`, but the files inside it need not be.
+2. For each config found, attempt to read the `SUBVOLUME` variable using `snapper get-config`.
+If this command fails (generally because the user is not included in `ALLOW_USERS` or `ALLOW_GROUPS`), skip the config.
+3. If successful in reading `SUBVOLUME`, attempt to find a matching data drive in the SnapRAID configuration file.

-At runtime, `snapraid-btrfs` will compare the output of `snapper list-configs` with the SnapRAID configuration file, and will ignore any data drives which do not have corresponding snapper configurations (in other words, the live filesystem will be used for all operations and no snapshots will be created).
-Just like SnapRAID, `snapraid-btrfs` will use `/etc/snapraid.conf` by default, but another configuration file can be specified using the `-c`/`--conf` option or by setting the `SNAPRAID_CONFIG_FILE` environment variable.
+`snapraid-btrfs` will ignore any data drives which it does not find corresponding snapper configs for (in other words, the live filesystem will be used for all operations and no snapshots will be created.
+Just like SnapRAID, `snapraid-btrfs` will use `/etc/snapraid.conf` by default, but another configuration file can be specified using the `-c`/`--conf` option, or by setting the `SNAPRAID_CONFIG_FILE` environment variable.

 All files on the data drives which are not excluded by the SnapRAID